Search EdWorkingPapers

 The Politics of School Reopening during COVID-19: A Multiple Case Study of Five Urban Districts in the 2020-21 School Year

-Nearly all schools in the United States closed in spring 2020, at the onset of the COVID-19 pandemic.
-With a micropolitical lens, we analyze traditional public and charter schools reopenings for the 2020-21 school year in five urban districts.
-Districts’ adherence to and strategic uses of public health guidance, as well as a combination of union-district relations and labor market dynamics, influenced reopening.
-Parents, city and state lawmakers, and local institutional conditions also played a role, helping to explain differences across cases.
-We provide a rich description of reopening decisions in each of our case districts, and offer theoretically-grounded explanations for how factors identified in prior studies—which were interrelated and varied across local contexts—influenced district decision-making.
+Purpose: Nearly all schools in the United States closed in spring 2020, at the onset of the COVID-19 pandemic.
+We analyze traditional public and charter school reopenings for the 2020-21 school year in five urban districts.
+We provide a rich and theoretically grounded description of how and why educational leaders made reopening decisions in each of our case districts.

 Keywords